ljmdeb/GSTA/README.md

 Finally, rather than drawing points at random, deterministic approach can be used : for instance the combination of average +/- standard deviation described above (only after ACP, because it doesn't take into account covariances) ; or (inspired by [6]) by taking the exact average of each pair of « real » point in the training set (which produce a total of n^2 points if n is the number of points in the original training set).
 Variants with more data by pair of real points could produce more points.

-My intuition is that this simple way of generating global single tree approximations are appropriate when the underlying problem is not too complex (more specifically, we are able this way to do much better than a initial tree of low depth (for instance the classification case here, Breast Cancer).
-Then a reasonable number of artificial points let us build a more complex, and more efficient, tree.
-If the underlying problem is too complex (e.g.we would need a very deep tree to reach acceptable levels of accuracy), the needed number of artificial points gets high and the computing time increases unacceptably.
-Obviously quality of tree fit to generated additionnal data predict quality of prediction.
-Additionaly, in the 3 exemples here I observe that single tree approximation fit more closely random forest predicted label than they fit gradient boosting predicted label.
+My intuition is that this simple way of generating global single tree approximations is appropriate when the underlying problem is not too complex.
+Then a reasonable number of artificial points let us closely 'map' the black box model, and build an efficient tree.
+If the underlying problem is too complex, the methods illustrated here should fail : the needed number of artificial points and computing time will both increase unacceptably.
+And any simple tree able to approximate the black box model on those complex problems would itself be very complex (i.e. deep), so much that it's no longer a transparent model.
+Do you agree ?

+Besides, in the 3 exemples here I observe that single tree approximation fit more closely random forest predicted label than they fit gradient boosting predicted label.
 Have you experienced the same ?
 What of other complex models (NN, SVM) ?

 #### Thanks in advance for your feedback.